a 95 per cent reduction in energy use for cooling could be achieved

 Foliage creates a cool microclimate and provides shade.Silvia Konrath, Pixabay

 There's a lot of options for shade.
 Before building, orient your house away from the direct sun.
 If you can't do that, trees and greenery can still block sunlight, and also affect temperatures by creating a microclimate.
 Covered areas such as verandahs extend shady areas around the house, as do large overhanging eaves.
+How to save millions on air conditioning by designing passively cooled buildings — Smart Cities Dive

 The last chance for shade is when covering the windows.
 Louvres, awnings and shutters are traditional solutions and folding shutters can even be angled to direct the breeze inside.
 Curtains or blinds are no replacement though.
 They still allow the heat to come inside.
+How to keep buildings cool without air conditioning – according to an expert in sustainable design — The Conversation

 Roofs and walls

-Just as it's a lot cooler to wear white on a hot day rather than black, a white building exterior can also keep a building cool
+Just as it's a lot cooler to wear white on a hot day rather than black, a white building exterior can also keep a building cool.

 It works by reflecting away the sun's heat.
 The white colour is so effective that it could cool a building by up to 23 °C (42 °F), according to NASA.
+Reducing the urban heat island effect: Bright is the new black as New York roofs go cool — Science Daily

 Whitewash keeping houses cool, Skopelos Greece